Kehlsteinhaus: Allied capture

-The Kehlsteinhaus was a target during the 25 April 1945 bombing of Obersalzberg, an operation conducted by the Royal Air Force’s No. 1, No. 5, No. 8, and No. 617 Squadron.
+The Kehlsteinhaus was a target during the 25 April 1945 bombing of Obersalzberg, an operation conducted by the Royal Air Force’s No. 1, No. 5, No. 8, and No. 617 Squadrons.
 However, the small building was not directly hit.
 Instead, the raid’s 359 Avro Lancasters and 16 de Havilland Mosquitoes caused severe damage to the Berghof area.

-There is uncertainty regarding which Allied unit was the first to reach the Kehlsteinhaus.
-Popular accounts often confuse the capture of the building with that of the town of Berchtesgaden, which was entered by elements of the 2e Division Blindée (notably the "La Nueve" company of Spanish Republicans) on 4 May, as well as by the U.S. 7th Infantry Regiment.
-(Note: According to Dwight D. Eisenhower, Supreme Commander of U.S. forces in Europe, the 3rd Infantry Division was the first to take the town of Berchtesgaden; the "Eagle's Nest" is never mentioned.
-General Maxwell D. Taylor, former Commanding General of the 101st Airborne Division, then attached to the XXI Corps, agreed.)
+Uncertainty exists regarding which Allied unit was the first to reach the Kehlsteinhaus.
+Popular accounts often confuse the capture of the building with that of the town of Berchtesgaden, which was entered by elements of the French 2e Division Blindée (notably the "La Nueve" company of Spanish Republicans) on 4 May, as well as by the U.S. 7th Infantry Regiment.
+(Note: According to Dwight D. Eisenhower, supreme commander of U.S. forces in Europe, the 3rd Infantry Division was the first to take the town of Berchtesgaden; the Eagle's Nest is never mentioned.
+General Maxwell D. Taylor, former commanding general of the 101st Airborne Division, then attached to the XXI Corps, agreed.)

 Some reports state that members of the U.S. 7th Infantry reached as far as the elevator to the Kehlsteinhaus.
 At least one account claims that two soldiers, Herman Louis Finnell and his ammunition carrier, were the first to enter the building and its underground passages, describing rooms filled with destroyed paintings, evening gowns, medical equipment, and a wine cellar.
 In later interviews, Finnell stated that his regiment entered the Berghof, not the Kehlsteinhaus.
 The 101st Airborne Division has also claimed it was first to both Berchtesgaden and the Kehlsteinhaus.

 Meanwhile, troops of the 2e Division Blindée—including Laurent Touyeras, Georges Buis, and Paul Répiton-Préneuf—were present during the night of 4–5 May, collecting personal items and taking photographs before American forces arrived.
 The French troops left on 10 May at the request of U.S. command.
 Numerous Spanish veterans who participated with them have provided corroborating testimony.

 The Kehlsteinhaus was not damaged in the April bombing raid.
 It was later used by the Allies as a military command post until 1960, when it was returned to the State of Bavaria.